StarKRE22/Atomic/README.md

 character.Disable();
 ```

 ### 8. Dispose the entity when unloading game resources

 ```csharp
 //Dispose entity resources
 //Calls IEntityDispose
 entity.Dispose();
 ```

+---

 ## 📖 Tutorials

-Coming Soon
+To be added...

 <!--
 - **What is Entity**